-$Jervois\ Division$ is 15 miles below Murray Bridge, and includes 1,199 acres of irrigable reclaimed land, of which 708 acres have been allotted to 19 civilian and 2 soldier settlers.
+Jervois Division is 15 miles below Murray Bridge, and includes 1,199 acres of irrigable reclaimed land, of which 743 acres have been allotted to 18 civilian and 2 soldier settlers.

-Woods Point Division is 12 miles below Murray Bridge, and contains 1,100 acres of irrigable reclaimed land, of which 1,066 acres have been allotted to 2 soldier and 26 civilian settlers.
+Woods Point Division is 12 miles below Murray Bridge, and contains 1,101 acres of irrigable reclaimed land, all of which has been allotted to 2 soldier and 28 civilian settlers.

 Wellington Division is 18 miles below Murray Bridge, and has an area of about 1,627 acres of irrigable reclaimed land.
-Provision is being made for 26 settlers.
+An area of 391 acres of irrigable land has been allotted to 9 settlers, of whom one is a soldier.

 Highland Division has an area of 9,105 acres of dry land suitable for grazing and cultivation purposes.
-An area of 6,344 acres has been allotted to 45 settlers.
+An area of 6,939 acres has been allotted to 48 settlers, of whom 4 are soldiers.

 The Mypolonga Area is 9 miles above Murray Bridge, and has a river frontage of 7 miles.
-The total area of this settlement is 5,800 acres, of which 908 are irrigable and 1,341 acres irrigable reclaimed land.
-The area has 86 settlers, of whom 13 are soldiers.
+The total area of this settlement is 5,792 acres, of which 865 are irrigable and 1,360 acres irrigable reclaimed land.
+A rateable area of 2,077 acres has been allotted to 98 settlers, of whom 14 are soldiers.

-The Pompoota Area is situated 13 miles above Murray Bridge, and was previously used as a Training Farm for prospective soldier settlers.
-The area contains 4,127 acres, of which 402 acres are irrigable reclaimed land.
-Blocks have been allotted to 9 soldier settlers.
+The Pompoota Area, situated 13 miles above Murray Bridge, was previously used as a Training Farm for prospective soldier settlers.
+The area contains 2,470 acres, of which 406 acres are irrigable reclaimed land.
+A rateable area of 342 acres has been allotted to 15 soldier settlers.

-The Wall Area, 16 miles above Murray Bridge, has an area of 998 acres, of which 453 acres are rateable reclaimed swamp land.
-Eleven soldiers are settled on the area.
+The Wall Area, 16 miles above Murray Bridge, has an area of 999 acres, of which 454 acres are rateable reclaimed swamp land.
+Nine soldiers and a civilian are settled on the area.

-The Neeta Irrigation Area is 20 miles above Murray Bridge, and contains a total of 2,750 acres, of which 525 acres are rateable reclaimed swamp land.
-A rateable area of 467 acres has been allotted to 6 civilian and 7 soldier settlers.
+The Neeta Irrigation Area is 20 miles above Murray Bridge, and contains a total of 2,760 acres, of which 525 acres are rateable reclaimed swamp land.
+A rateable area of 525 acres has been allotted to 5 civilian and 8 soldier settlers.

-The Cowirra Irrigation Area is 20 miles above Murray Bridge, and contains a total of 2,358 acres, of which 581 acres are rateable reclaimed swamp land.
-A rateable area of 283 acres has been allotted to 7 civilian settlers.
+The Cowirra Irrigation Area is 20 miles above Murray Bridge, and contains a total of 2,368 acres, of which 581 acres are rateable reclaimed swamp land.
+A rateable area of 309 acres has been allotted to 11 civilian settlers.

 The Baseby Area is about 21 miles above Murray Bridge, and has an area of 1,350 acres.
-This area has not yet been settled.
+This area has been leased to a civilian settler.